Professors

 Week 12

-Lecture/discussion: The End of Empire?
-The Iraq War & American narratives in popular culture.
+Review: The End of Empire?
+The Iraq War and American narratives in popular culture.

 Note: In fairness to all, work submitted late will be penalized appropriately.
 The recording of class lectures and discussions is strictly prohibited.